onedanshow/spree-subscribe/README.md

 * Create Spree::SubscriptionsController and views for edit and update actions
 * Email customers when a re-order is shipped?
 * Extend Spree API to handle subscriptions?
+* Move Intervalable#time_title to a helper so can use time_unit_symbol to pull from localization

 Testing
 -------